danskernesdigitalebibliotek/dpl-docs/docs/General/vendor-updates.md

 When handling a pull request created by Dependabot the developer handling the pull requests does the following:

 1. Consider the risk of the update.
-High risk updates require are less likely to be merged directly.
+High risk updates are less likely to be merged directly.
 We consider the following factors when determining risk:
    - **Update level**: Major releases are more risky than minor and patch